inno-devops-labs/F23-core-course-labs/app_python/PYTHON.md

 - Consistent coding style: A consistent coding style was established and followed throughout the app.
 This included guidelines for indentation, naming conventions, and formatting.
 - Linting: A linter (prettier for html) was used to catch issues before they could cause problems.
 - Version control: The code was stored in a version control system such as Git, which allowed for easy collaboration and tracking of changes.
 This also allowed for easy rollback in case of issues or bugs.

+# Unit Tests

+I have created single test_main.py where I wrote several unit tests checking whether webpage loads, whether time shows and whether time changes on page refresh.
+I used such best practices:

+- Descriptive test function names: This makes it easier to understand what each test is doing and helps with debugging.
+- Keep tests independent: This helps to isolate failures and makes it easier to pinpoint the cause of a failure.
+- Used fixtures to setup test data: Fixtures are functions that can be used to setup test data or state before each test runs.
+This can help reduce duplicated code and make tests more readable.
+- Used assertions to check expected results: Assertions needed to check that the output of a function or method matches the expected result.
+- Clear and concise code: This makes it easier for others to contribute to my codebase and helps with debugging.